Who called me from 705-734-1400?

 If you don't recognize the debt, ask for written verification before providing any personal information or making payments.

-Verify any debt using the contact details on the official Central Credit Control website before paying.
+Verify any debt using the contact details on their website before paying.
 It's also a good idea to see if any collections have been added to your credit report.

 Central Credit Control may also contact you from these numbers: